autorope/donkeycar/docs/supported_cars.md

 It is worth noting that the Desert Monster and SCT also has some nice characteristics including narrower, more road friendly tires and the Blaze has a slightly narrower stance which makes it less likely to hit things.

 ![Desert Monster](./assets/build_hardware/Desert_Monster.png)
-Tu purchase one of these cars follow the following links:
+To purchase one of these cars follow the following links:

 *  Exceed Desert Monster [Blue](http://amzn.to/2HLXJmc),  [Red](http://amzn.to/2pnIitV)
 *  Exceed Short Course Truck  [Blue](https://amzn.to/2KsYF1e),  [Red](https://amzn.to/2rdtQ8z)